 Most children have had at least one middle ear infection by the age of 2.
 Treatment may depend on whether the problem is acute or chronic.
 It also depends on how often it comes back and how long it lasts.

 Some behaviors or surroundings increase your child’s risk of ear infection.
 Reducing such risk factors can be helpful at any point in treatment.
-The tips below may help.
+The tips below may help:

 If your child has nasal allergies, do your best to control dust, mold, mildew, and pet hair in the house.
 Also stop or greatly limit your child’s contact with secondhand smoke.

-During this time, your child should be monitored to see if his or her symptoms are improving and to make sure new symptoms, such as fever or vomiting, don't develop.
+During this time, your child should be watched to see if his or her symptoms are improving and to make sure new symptoms, such as fever or vomiting, don't develop.
 If a child doesn't improve within a few days or develops new symptoms, antibiotics will usually be started.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.